Christmas Historical Fiction Books

 Book Summary

-Spanning four Christmas from 1914-1918, you’ll meet Evie, her brother Will, and his best friend Thomas.
+Spanning four Christmases, from 1914-1918, you’ll meet Evie, her brother Will, and his best friend Thomas.
 The boys are soon facing the front lines of World War 1, while Evie tries to help the effort from home.
 The compelling novel is told in epistolary form (through letters).

 Melissa read this one after seeing it recommended over and over.
 She LOVED it as a book and was so enthralled that she read right through the time she was supposed to put up her Christmas tree.

-BUT, keep in mind that it’s set in Europe during WW1, which was not a jolly time.
+BUT, keep in mind that it’s set in Europe during WWI, which was not a jolly time.
 While there are many Christmas mentions, there’s no mistaking that the book is set in wartime, which also comes with a lot of misery.

 A Christmas Story book cover